scottnonnenberg/blog/pages/posts/2016-04-21-practical-gatsby-js.md

 ## HTML Previews

 You might have noticed that my blog's [front page](/) has a couple entries at the top with full HTML previews, then a couple more with text previews.
-And the Blog Start Kit just has a list of links for its front page.
+And the Blog Starter Kit just has a list of links for its front page.
 The starter kit does include a `TextPreview` React component for the 'Read Next' link at the bottom of posts, but I wanted a bit more.

 The big question for an `HTMLPreview` React component is figuring out what to show.
 I didn't want to subdivide my post HTML algorithmically, so I inserted a marker into all of my posts to tell me where the 'fold' is: